Hero Swoosh Image

 townhome building with multiple units

-A condominium, or condo, is a privately owned residence located within a larger residential complex.
-While each owner has full ownership of their individual unit, they also co-own and have access to communal amenities such as fitness centers, swimming pools, landscaped gardens and other shared facilities.
+A condominium, or condo, is a privately-owned home located within a larger residential complex.
+In a condo setup, each owner has full ownership of the interior of their individual unit while the condo association (COA) and HOA oversee the upkeep of the building's exterior and common community spaces.
+In some cases, condo communities may offer communal amenities such as fitness centers, swimming pools, landscaped gardens and other shared facilities.

 new home open concept family room and dining room